-Those of us who prefer a heavy gaming mouse are likely in the minority, and if you’re looking for a meaty mouse, the M65 RGB Elite isn’t it.
+Those of us who prefer a heavy gaming mouse are likely in the minority, and if you’re looking for a meaty mouse, the M65 RGB Elite is not for you.
 You’d be better suited with the Corsair Glaive RGB or the newer Ironclaw RGB.

 That aside, even with the new-found svelteness, the M65 RGB Elite has a lot to love.
 The new button layout is a clear improvement, and with a total of eight programmable buttons, it should satiate all but the most macro-heavy of users.